surekanitin/surekanitin/README.md

 - 👋 Hi, I’m @surekanitin
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and software development
-- 🌱 I’m currently learning python,mysql
+- 🌱 I’m currently learning python,mysql and machine learning
-- 💞️ I’m looking to collaborate on data analytic basic projects
+- 💞️ I’m looking to collaborate on data analytics basic projects
 - 📫 How to reach me ...

 <!---